Diversity, Equity and Inclusion

 All of this adds up to a system that doesn't treat people very kindly.
 And a lot of the reason so many animals have died in shelters is because we won't let people help save them.
 Diversity, equity and inclusion is important in its own right, but we have a real problem.
 In animal welfare we need to take a good, hard look how we conduct ourselves from the top down, from our boards, to our leadership teams, to the people working in the shelter, to our hiring practices, the list goes on and on.
 The bottom line is is that we can do better.
 And we have to invest in doing better because everyone loves animals and everyone deserves the love of an animal.

 The animal welfare sector is composed of mainly white people.
 Why is that?
-What we need to be doing is learning, reading, educating ourselves and even more important, listening and making space for voices of people who've been discriminated against.
+What we need to be doing is learning, reading, educating ourselves and even more important, listening and making space for voices.
+The voices of people who have been discriminated against.

 We have to keep a laser focus on these discriminatory practices and on making animal welfare more inclusive.